-6.10.1.2 Resilience mortuaries
+8.10.1.2 Resilience mortuaries

-In the event of a mass fatality incident a resilience or temporary mortuary structure may need to be erected in order to cope with excess fatalities.
+In the event of a mass fatality incident, a resilience or temporary mortuary structure may need to be erected in order to cope with excess fatalities.
 This need may arise because the hospital mortuary capacity in Kent is exceeded or because the investigation required as a result of the incident means that remains must be isolated.
 The resilience mortuary will house all normal mortuary facilities.
 Kent County Council and Medway Council have a contract with a temporary mortuary provider, which allows for the provision of the required structures, equipment and support.

-6.10.1.3 National Emergency Mortuary Arrangements (NEMA)
+8.10.1.3 National Emergency Mortuary Arrangements (NEMA)

 NEMA is the Home Office central assistance programme for assisting local authorities and services to manage mass fatality incidents once local arrangements have been exhausted.
 Assistance includes:

-• response personnel.
-The Association of Chief Police Officers (ACPO) has established a central pool of trained and experienced police and civilian forensic experts known as UK DVI (UK Disaster Victim Identification).
-Arrangements are in place to deploy UK DVI members to an incident that results in large scale fatalities

-- infrastructure in terms of providing a temporary demountable structure to serve as a temporary mortuary equipment. - There is a national stockpile of mortuary equipment necessary to convert an empty structure to a functioning mortuary.
+- Response personnel.
+The National Police Chief Council (NPCC) has established a central pool of trained and experienced police and civilian forensic experts known as UKDVI (UK Disaster Victim Identification).
+Arrangements are in place to deploy UKDVI members to an incident that results in large scale fatalities - Infrastructure in terms of providing a temporary demountable structure to serve as a temporary mortuary - Equipment.
+There is a national stockpile of mortuary equipment necessary to convert an empty structure to a functioning mortuary.

-6.10.1.4 Excess deaths
+8.10.1.4 Excess deaths

 Excess deaths is the term used to describe significant numbers of deaths over a period of time where the death rate exceeds normal capacities in certification, registration and funerals.
-Whereas a mass fatalities incident would involve an investigation and the need for post mortems, excess deaths response will be over a wide area and an extended period of time, normally as a result of illness (e.g. a pandemic).
+Whereas a mass fatalities incident would involve an investigation and the need for post mortems, excess deaths response will be over a wide area and an extended period of time, normally as a result of illness (e.g. a pandemic such as COVID).